 - Multiple-choice Quizzes

-- These quizzes are ranked are classified according to your skill level.
+- These quizzes can be scaled according to your skill level.
 When mistakes are made, you will still be able to continue attempting the question until you get it right.

 - You are able to adjust the geographical location where the bird species resides in.
-This can train your identification skills for your specific area.
-(USA)
+This can train your identification skills for your specific country.

 - You are able to also choose the state/province of the country chosen if applicable.
 Great for those who are beginners who are only exposed to birds around their state.
 (E.g. Arkansas)